samueljacobs98/amadaius/README.md

 ### 2. Publish Workflow

 The **Publish** workflow handles publishing to npm.
 It runs automatically after a successful Release workflow, but can also be manually triggered if needed (e.g., if the initial publish failed due to authentication issues).
+The workflow uses pnpm to install dependencies, build, test, and publish the package.

 The Publish workflow will: